 New York currently may test: Business Relationships (including agency, business corporations, limited liability companies, partnerships and joint venture); Civil Practice and Procedure (New York and Federal); Conflicts of Laws; New York and federal Constitutional Law; Contracts and Contracts Remedies; Criminal Law and Procedure; Evidence; Matrimonial and Family Law; Professional Responsibility; Real Property; Torts and Tort Damages, Trusts, Wills and Estates; and Uniform Commercial Code Articles 2, 3* and 9.
 Questions on the local portion of New York bar exam are generally based on New York law.
 The New York State Bar Examiners have provided a “content outline” at http://www.nybarexam.org/Content/ContentOutline.htm.

-*Effective with the July 2014 bar exam, New York will no longer test UCC Article 3 – Negotiable Instruments – on the New York section of the bar exam.
-Effective with the February 2015 exam, Administrative Law will be added to the list of subject matters tested on the New York section of the bar exam.
+*Effective with the July 2014 bar exam, New York no longer tests UCC Article 3 – Negotiable Instruments – on the New York section of the bar exam.
+Effective with the February 2015 exam, Administrative Law has been added to the list of subject matters tested on the New York section of the bar exam.

 Anticipated Area of Practice

 Choosing some of your classes with an eye toward gaining substantive knowledge related to your anticipated area of practice is sensible.
 However, legal careers often follow quite unanticipated paths.
 Often opportunities will arise that take one into new and very different areas of practice.
 Much more often than you might imagine, lawyers find themselves making careers in areas they did not contemplate in law school.
 Thus, you should be very cautious about focusing too narrowly on a particular subject area.